thearthurdev/hashnode/ckd7emcc7002255s127spg8dy.md

 First, let's create an empty file anywhere we can and name it `scrcpy.desktop`.

-The we'll open this file with a text editor and paste the following text in it;
+Then we'll open this file with a text editor and paste the following text in it;
 ```
 [Desktop Entry]
 Type=Application